 Here in Austria at MoaAlm Mountain Retreat we, like the rest of Europe, are on lockdown.
-It’s sad to end the winter season so quickly but we decided not to dwell on the past too much and concentrate on what’s in front of us.
-Lots of cooking inspiration, fresh air, sharing of recipes and enjoying the quietness of the mountains.
+It’s sad to end the winter season so abruptly, we had a wonderful time with our guests, but we decided not to dwell on the past too much and concentrate on what’s in front of us.
+That would mean in our remote location, lots of cooking inspiration, fresh air, sharing of recipes and enjoying the quietness of the mountains.

 Chocolate has traditionally been associated with magical, medicinal, and mythical properties.
 In fact, in Latin, cacao trees are called Theobroma Cacao, or “food of the gods.

 Although cacao originated in Central and South America more than 4,000 years ago, now approximately 70% of the world’s cacao is grown in Africa.
 Cote D'Ivoire is the single largest producer of cocoa, providing roughly 40% of the world’s supply.